gaak99/oxly/README.md

 ## Status
 Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).

-You probbly want to try master HEAD before fetching a release.
+You probably want to try master HEAD before fetching a release.

 oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision, so it's pretty low risk to give it a try.
 And note if a mismerge is saved you can easily revert to the revision you want using the Dropbox.com site.